dakotamm/research_blog/_posts/2024-04-22-DO-minima-general-progress.md

 * New paper: Alin et al. (2024) - WOAC OA/DO trends 2014-2018
 * Review Collias publications for early data context.
 * Gappy temperature data in SOG - investigate this.
 * 1970-2000 data - does it exist?
-Ask around...(DOE, Mesa Program) - Taylor provided more KC monitoring data in this time.
+Ask around...(DOE, Mesa Program)
+* Taylor to provide 1970-2000 Point Jefferson data.

 ---